vohi/minicoin/README.md

 and add the public key to the `~/.ssh/authorized_keys` file.
 After a box has been destroyed, these keys will be deleted again, and removed from the `authorized_keys` file.

+VMware tools are supported for macOS guests, but the setup is not thoroughly tested.

 # Security notice